 Goodwill and intangible assets acquired in a business combination and determined to have an indefinite useful life are not amortized in accordance with accounting guidance, but accounting guidance requires that we perform an impairment test at least annually.
 The goodwill impairment analysis is comprised of two steps.
 In step one the estimated fair value of a reporting unit is compared to its carrying value.
 Step two is required only if there is a deficiency (the estimated fair value is less than the carrying value).
 In step two the actual amount of the goodwill impairment is calculated by comparing the implied fair value of the reporting unit's goodwill with the carrying amount of that goodwill.
 The implied fair value is determined in the same manner as the amount of goodwill recognized in a business combination.
 If the carrying value of a reporting unit's goodwill exceeds its implied fair value, then an impairment loss equal to the difference would be recorded.
-The recoverability of indefinite lived intangible assets is assessed by comparison of the carrying value of the asset to its estimated fair value, an impairment loss would be recorded equal to the
+The recoverability of indefinite lived intangible assets is assessed by comparison of the carrying value of the asset to its estimated fair value.
+If we determine that the carrying value of the asset exceeds its estimated fair value, an impairment loss would be recorded equal to the excess.